onewithnow/onewithnow.github.io/_posts/2010-05-15-how-to-find-the-light-when-the-tunnel-keeps-getting-darker.md

 Suppressing the negative emotions doesn't do you any good.
 It actually makes them stronger.
 This is one of the main culprits in making a situation worse.

-**4\.
-Remember: things can be much worse.**
+**4. Remember: things can be much worse.**

 I kept reminding myself that what I was going through was nothing in the [larger](/a-view-of-our-place-in-the-universe/) scheme of things.
 I am alive after all and have the ability to deal with the situation.

 Think of your worst nightmare when it comes to the issue you’re dealing with.
 Can you cope with that?

-**5. Do one thing at a time. ** When faced with an unexpected problem, it is easy to feel overwhelmed.
+**5. Do one thing at a time.**

+When faced with an unexpected problem, it is easy to feel overwhelmed.
 The best thing is to start dealing with one issue at a time.

 In my case, most of the mess I made was because instead of focusing on removing the bad code, I started messing with plug-ins and other stuff that I didn’t need to deal with.
 In time,  I got the bad code removed then re-established the links, removed the plug-ins and so on.